Symptoms of chronic inflammation of the appendix. What is chronic appendicitis and how to treat it? Can appendicitis be chronic?

 Surgical intervention

-If the medicines did not help or with strong painful sensations required surgical treatment.
-The operation usually consists in removing the appendix, especially if adhesions and scars have appeared on the organ.
-Surgical treatment can be carried out by endoscopic method or with open abdominal intervention.
+If medications do not help or if severe painful sensations, surgical treatment is necessary.
+The operation usually involves removing the appendix, especially if adhesions and scars have appeared on the organ.
+Surgical treatment can be carried out endoscopically or with open cavity intervention.
 Types of appendectomy:

 • typical;